 Many kids struggle with math, but one topic that might be especially hard is geometry.
 And while it’s possible to get good at math through practice and studies, geometry is often the first time that most children encounter proof, and it requires a level of lateral thinking that most kids aren’t necessarily ready to handle.
-This article will look at why geometry is so difficult and how you can improve your geometrical skills.
+Let’s look at why geometry is so difficult for some and how you can help your child improve their geometrical skills.

 Table of Contents